 Mean ground OE was high (> 0.8) with relatively low variability for all tributaries (Table 3.1; Appendix A).
-Mean aerial OE was low (< 0.35) and highly variable (%CV > 50) for all tributaries.
-In 2023, aerial OE was lower than previous years, particularly in the Chowade River and Cypress Creek.
-Variability in aerial OE can increase uncertainty in redd abundance since OE standard error is incorporated into the GAUC model.
+Mean aerial OE was highly variable for several tributaries in 2024, and difficult to characterize.
+In the Chowade River, redd counts were typical of previous years and redds were observed during all surveys.
+Aerial OE ranged from 0.2 to 0.44, which was similar to previous years.